 Application Deadline This NOFO will remain open for three fiscal years.
-The following are the due dates for each Fiscal Year (FY): FY 2023: Applications are due by May 15, 2023 FY 2024: Applications are due by May 15, 2024 FY 2025: Applications are due by May 15, 2025 Applications submitted by the due date will be reviewed and funding decisions will be made by the end of the FY.
+The following are the due dates for each FY: FY 2023: Applications are due by June 5, 2023 FY 2024: Applications are due by June 5, 2024 FY 2025: Applications are due by June 5, 2025 Applications submitted by the due date will be reviewed and funding decisions will be made by the end of the FY.
 Applicants that do not receive funding are eligible to apply for the following fiscal year.
 Applicants are encouraged to apply early to allow adequate time to make any corrections to errors found in the application during the submission process.
+Intergovernmental Review Applicants must comply with E.O.
+12372 if their state(s) participates.
+Review process recommendations from the (E.O.
+12372) State Single Point of Contact (SPOC) are due no later than 60 days after application deadline.
+Public Health System Impact Statement (PHSIS)/Single State Agency Coordination Applicants must send the PHSIS to appropriate state and local health agencies by the application deadline.
+Comments from the Single State Agency are due no later than 60 days after the application deadline.